hriaksnv5678/OpenBot/README.md

 ## How do I get started with OpenBot?
 OpenBot v0.1 is coming soon.
 When it does, there will be chat control and basic movement controls.
 For the v1 Release, we hope to make a web GUI, so you can have multiple instances of bots.

+## Ok Seriously, I need some more information
+This Github Readme **Won't Contain** Much about the features, and how to get started and so on.
+Instead, these will be posted on our [Documentation](https://docs.openbot.cf)